Blood eagle

 Detail from Stora Hammars I, Sweden shows a figure lying on his belly with another man using a weapon on his back.
 Note the triangular valknut symbol above, which is theorized to represent an ecstatic state.

 The blood eagle was a method of ritual execution as detailed in late skaldic poetry.
 According to the two instances mentioned in the Christian sagas, the victims (in both cases members of royal families) were placed in a prone position, their ribs severed from the spine with a sharp tool, and their lungs pulled through the opening to create a pair of "wings".
 There has been continuing debate about whether the rite was a literary invention of the original texts, a mistranslation of the texts themselves, or an authentic historical practice.

 Accounts

 The blood-eagle ritual-killing rite appears in just two instances in Norse literature, plus oblique references some have interpreted as referring to the same practice.
 The primary versions share certain commonalities: the victims are both noblemen (Halfdan Haaleg or "Long-leg" was a prince; Ælla of Northumbria a king), and both of the executions were in retaliation for the murder of a father.

+Regin and Lyngvi

+There is an oblique reference to the "bloody eagle" ritual being conducted on Lyngvi Hundingsson or his brother, who were in the process of being avenged by Sigurðr the Völsung, for they (the sons of Hunding) were responsible for the death of his father, Sigmundr.
+(Note: The revenge is described in Völsunga saga Ch.
+17, but the mention of the blood eagle is wanting.)
+In the Eddic poem, Sigurðr's magical swordsmith mentor Regin says: (Note: Variant edition: